 End Sub

-Example of the If…Then…Else approach for the same scenario
+Here’s an example of the `If…Then…Else` approach for the same scenario:

 Sub ExampleIfThenElse()